LacksalCB/PACL/README.md

 # PACL
-Simple programming language I am making for fun.
-Stands for the names of the creators and is horrible unfunctional
+Graphics processing focused programming language I am developing.
+Stands for the names of the creators and is moderately functional